Olympic Dam mine: Seawater desalination at Point Lowly

 The original development of the mine also attracted public opposition from Australia's anti-nuclear movement.
 Hundreds of arrests occurred at and around the mine site during a variety of actions and demonstrations in 1983 and 1984.
 The protesters alleged that they had been provoked by police and that they had been unfairly represented as the antagonists in various media reports.

 In August 2012, BHP Billiton announced that the expansion was being postponed indefinitely pending investigation of a "new and cheaper design".
 The South Australian Mineral Resources and Energy Minister, Tom Koutsantonis in response to this announcement stated "they will be developed (and) it will bring a great deal of prosperity."
 However the Premier, Jay Weatherill, warned BHP "given that this is the second time they have disappointed South Australians, there can be no doubt that this community permission will come at a (greater) cost" next time.
 Eight months later, the service town of Roxby Downs was reportedly "in a slump".

 In December 2013, the federal government expressed its support for the revival of the Olympic Dam expansion project.
-The announcements were made in the wake of news that General Motors Holden would be ceasing its car production operations in South Australia in 2017.
+The announcements were made in the wake of news that Holden would be ceasing its car production operations in South Australia in 2017.
 Members of South Australia's business community believe that the state's future prosperity should not be dependent on the Olympic Dam expansion proceeding and have expressed the need for Government to support a diversified economy.

 In September 2014, environmental approval was received for heap-leaching trials to commence at the mine in an effort to reduce processing costs.

 In 2015, the Olympic Dam mine's workforce began a staged contraction in company-wide efforts to reduce operating costs.
 A review of the workforce was announced in January.
 Since the review commenced, 50 contractor positions were shed in March and 140 jobs were lost in June.
 A spokesperson from BHP Billiton told Australian Mining:"All areas of our business, including labour productivity, are being examined.
 A review is currently progressing in our operational areas and we expect there will be further workforce reductions".